nameearly/vggflow/README.md

 ## Overview

-VGG-Flow is an efficient and robust RL finetuning method for flow-matching diffusion models.
+VGG-Flow is an efficient and robust RL finetuning method for flow-matching models.

 This repository currently provides: